PixelInsight/PixelInsight/README.md

 - CSS
 - Prompt Engineering

+## I’m currently working on ...

+- A study on the diamond trade, with visualizations focusing on the ethical aspects of the industry.
+- Applying complex analysis to forest light and creating visualizations.

 <!--
 **PixelInsight/PixelInsight** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.